the-human-colossus-foundation/oca-spec/docs/specification/overlayfile.md

 _This section is informative_

-The OverlayFile (.overlayfile) defines structure of an Overlay in the OCA ecosystem.
-It provides a formal and machine-readable way to describe how overlays are composed, what elements they contain, and how they should be interpreted by OCA ecosystem.
+The OverlayFile (.overlayfile) defines the structure of an overlay in the OCA ecosystem.
+It provides a formal, machine-readable description of how overlays are composed, the elements they contain, and how the OCA ecosystem should interpret them.

-Unlike [OCAFILEs](/specification/ocafile.md), which describe the structure of data capture and its semantic overlays, an `OverlayFile` describes the overlay definition itself — not its instance or usage.
+Unlike [OCAFILEs](/specification/ocafile.md), which describe the structure of data capture and its semantic overlays, an `OverlayFile` describes the overlay definition itself, not its instance or usage.
 This distinction allows for:

-- Decoupling of definition from usage, enabling independent community driven governance and development.
+- Decoupling the definition from its usage, which enables independent, community-driven governance and development.
 - Reusable overlay definitions across ecosystems.
 - Tooling support for validation, introspection, and bundle composition.

-OverlayFiles can be distributed for example via [Overlay Registries](https://github.com/the-human-colossus-foundation/overlays-repository), which are collections of `OverlayFiles` containing definitions of community or ecosystem-specific overlays.
+`Overlayfiles` can be distributed via [Overlay Registries](/ecosystem/overlay-registry.md), which are collections of Overlay files containing definitions of community- or ecosystem-specific overlays.
 This encourages interoperability and collaboration between different domains.

 ## Purpose

 _This section is informative_

-The primary purpose of the `OverlayFile` is to enable community-driven development of Overlays beyond those defined in the official [OCA specification](/specification/).
-By decoupling overlay definition from its usage, `OverlayFiles` allow communities and ecosystems to define, share, and evolve their own overlays independently.
-This separation makes it possible to support and validate community overlays within the broader OCA ecosystem while maintaining compatibility with official OCA tooling and governance models.
+The primary purpose of the `OverlayFile` is to enable the development of overlays by the community beyond those defined in the official [OCA specification](/specification/).
+By decoupling the definition of overlays from their usage, `Overlayfiles` allow communities and ecosystems to define, share, and evolve their own overlays independently.
+This separation enables the support and validation of community overlays within the broader OCA ecosystem, all while maintaining compatibility with official OCA tooling and governance models.

 ## File Format